ritvikindupuri/Orbitwatch-final-/TECHNICAL_DOCS.md

     Since the model is an Autoencoder (Unsupervised Learning), it does not need millions of labeled examples.
 It simply needs enough examples of "normal" GEO physics to learn the mathematical curve of a stable orbit.

 2.  **GEO Specialization:**
-    The ingestion pipeline is configured to fetch only objects in the Geostationary Belt (Mean Motion 0.99--1.01).
+    The ingestion pipeline is configured to fetch **only** objects in the Geostationary Belt (Mean Motion 0.99--1.01), typically limiting the training set to the top **100** assets.
 By training the Autoencoder specifically on this regime, we effectively "over-fit" the model to the physics of perfectly stationary satellites.
 This makes the system **hyper-sensitive** to anomalies: even minute drift or unannounced inclination maneuvers will cause the reconstruction error to spike, flagging the object immediately.

 3.  **The Information Bottleneck:**
     As visualized in Figure 3, the 3-neuron bottleneck (50% compression) mathematically forces the model to discard noise.
 It acts as a structural regularizer.